ODSunday/HackBio-Internship-Stage-2/Stage 2/README.md

 # PROJECT 2: TRANSCRIPTOMIC PROFILING OF _STAPHYLOCOCCUS AUREUS_ DURING ACUTE VS CHRONIC PHASES OF PERIPROSTHETIC JOINT INFECTION (PJI)
 ## INTRODUCTION
-Periprosthetic joint infections (PJIs) are among the most devastating complications of orthopedic implants which increase morbidity, prolong hospital stays, and often require costly revision surgeries.
+Periprosthetic joint infections (PJIs) are among the most devastating complications of orthopaedic implants, which increase morbidity, prolong hospital stays, and often require costly revision surgeries.
 Staphylococcus aureus, particularly methicillin-resistant strains (MRSA), is a leading cause of PJIs.

 A critical feature of _S. aureus_ is its ability to switch phenotypes between acute and chronic infection phases.
-For example, in **acute phase**, bacteria adopt an aggressive, planktonic growth mode, expressing virulence factors such as toxins, adhesins, and immune evasion genes, while, in **chronic phase**, bacteria adapt to a biofilm-like state, downregulating overt virulence and upregulating persistence pathways (stress response, metabolic rewiring, antibiotic tolerance).
+For example, in the **acute phase**, bacteria adopt an aggressive, planktonic growth mode, expressing virulence factors such as toxins, adhesins, and immune evasion genes, while in the **chronic phase**, bacteria adapt to a biofilm-like state, downregulating overt virulence and upregulating persistence pathways (stress response, metabolic rewiring, antibiotic tolerance).
 This adaptive flexibility makes chronic PJIs notoriously difficult to eradicate.
 Antibiotic regimens often fail, and host immune responses are blunted by biofilm shielding.

 RNA sequencing uncovers the global transcriptional programmes underpinning the acute-to-chronic transition.
 Therefore, this project aims at capturing the gene expression profiles of _S. aureus_ isolates in the different clinical phases of PJI (acute and chronic) to:
 - Identify virulence, stress response, and metabolic genes that are significantly up- or downregulated;